Updated: Jan 26

 I then had to realize that these were negative habits that I had created myself from situations that had happened in my life.
 It was the way that I thought through situations really in an error way.
 My thoughts had become habits that really stagnated me from moving forward personally and professionally.
 These thoughts crippled me and held me captive.

-My thoughts were on a path to destroy me and keep me from fulfilling the destiny for my life that God had created for me the day I was born.
+My thoughts were on a path to destroy me and were going to keep me from fulfilling the destiny for my life that God had created for me the day I was born.
 I had to figure out a way to resolve my negative thoughts of not feeling worthy.

 I realized that these negative self-worth thoughts had become habits that ruled how I did everything, from how I raised my daughter, how I dealt with personal situations, how I dealt with professional ventures, how I dealt with family, and even how I dealt with the world at large when I stepped into it.